NotDrJeff/sowfatools/README.md

 and environment paths to somewhere else (becuase they end up having a LOT of files!)

-You may need to run "conda init" the first time your using it.
+You may need to run `conda init` the first time your using it.

 To get paraview, you'll need the conda-forge channel to your condarc file with the command `conda config --add channels conda-forge`